Going green is sound business. But what does this really mean?

 With the ever-increasing cadre of individual building automation and intelligence systems, certain non-essential components may become overlooked or manually overridden at the behest of making tenants and consumers comfortable.
 When these systems are overridden, the result is less than optimal performance and increased operational expenses.

-As in the sports cars analogy, even minor operating components like dirty fuel injectors, spark plugs or air filter, worn brakes or low fluids, can impact operating performance.
+As in the sports car analogy, even minor operating components like dirty fuel injectors, spark plugs, air filters, worn brakes or low fluids, can impact operating performance.
 However, when properly diagnosed and a few minor adjustments are made, optimal performance is achieved, whether it is an automobile or a building.

 By implementing a comprehensive energy management assessment into the disparate systems and their performance characteristics, not only will you generate better returns and increase asset value, you will improve the environment.

 You may be missing out on tax benefits.